ZzakB/MolNotator/README.md

 from MolNotator.Cosiner import Cosiner from MolNotator.MolNet import MolNet

-wd = './examples/working_directory' # <---- change the path to your working directory
+wd = './working_directory' # <---- change the path to your working directory
 os.chdir(wd)

+for files in os.listdir(os.getcwd()):
+    if files not in ['databases','mzmine_out','params']:
+        raise Exception('Potential output files already exist!
+They need to be removed or moved outside the working directory.')

 with open("./params/params.yaml") as info:
     params = yaml.load(info, Loader=yaml.FullLoader)